How Do I Prepare My Home Office Tax Report for Business Taxes?

 The "regularly and exclusively" requirement is the one most abused and most subject to IRS scrutiny and IRS tax audit.
 There can be no other use of the space set aside for this office.
 That's a difficult requirement, but you can minimize the chance that your deduction will be disallowed by (a) limiting the space to only that area you can prove is used exclusively for your business and (b) having documentation of expenses relating to the home use of your business.

 If you have a small home office, you may be able to use the new simplified home office deduction option, allowed by the IRS since 2013, in place of the more complicated option discussed below.
-Read about the simplified home office deduction and discuss the subject with your tax preparer before you decide which deduction method to use.

 The simplified method allows you to take the deduction without itemizing all of your home costs, but you will still need to calculate the space for your home business (that "regularly and exclusively" part) (explained below).
 Using this method, you can deduct $5 per foot up to 300 square feet, for a maximum deduction of $1,500.